-Course information 2019-20 AC2097 Management accounting

-This course is designed to provide students with knowledge and skills enabling them to design appropriate management accounting reports providing information for operational and strategic decision making, planning, control and performance measurement, largely in a business context.
+Course information 2020-21 AC2097 Management accounting General information COURSE LEVEL: 5 CREDIT: 30 NOTIONAL STUDY TIME: 300 hours Summary This course is designed to provide students with knowledge and skills enabling them to design appropriate management accounting reports providing information for operational and strategic decision making, planning, and control and performance measurement, largely in a business context.
+Conditions Prerequisite: If taken as part of a BSc degree, the following course must be passed before this course may be attempted.
+AC1025 Principles of accounting Aims and objectives This course is designed to equip you with knowledge of the concepts and the ability to apply techniques of management accounting, in order to be able to contribute to the success of an organisation.

-Prerequisite

-If taken as part of a BSc degree, the following course must be passed before this course may be attempted:

-AC1025 Principles of accounting

-Aims and objectives

-This course is designed to equip you with knowledge of the concepts and the ability to apply techniques of management accounting, in order to be able to contribute to the success of an organisation.
 Modern management accounting is concerned with decision making, planning and control.
 It supports decision makers in their daily and strategic decisions, contributes to short- and long-term planning and produces information for control, performance measurement and management.
-This may also include nonfinancial information in management accounting reports, where it is used in combination with financial information to construct broader pictures of the contribution that different processes, procedures, functions, activities and divisions make to the strategic achievements of a firm.

-Assessment

-This course is assessed by a three-hour fifteen-minute unseen written examination.

-Learning outcomes

-At the end of the course and having completed the essential reading and activities students should be able to:

-- discuss the changing role of management accounting - critically evaluate the uses of management accounting information for strategic decision making in various business contexts - select, devise and apply different types of cost and revenue analysis and explain their different roles for supporting operational and strategic managerial decisions - design and prepare budgets and explain their use in planning and control - design and use variances to support feedback, analysis and control - identify and discuss different methods of investment appraisal - discuss various approaches to performance measurement and control in various types of organisations, and devise and evaluate indicators of performance - relate the use of management accounting information to the expanding availability of data and global reach through the use of IT and the internet
+This may also include non-financial information in management accounting reports, where it is used in combination with financial information to construct broader pictures of the contribution that different processes, procedures, functions, activities and divisions make to the strategic achievements of a firm.
+Learning outcomes At the end of the course and having completed the essential reading and activities students should be able to: - discuss the changing role of management accounting - critically evaluate the uses of management accounting information for strategic decision making in various business contexts - select, devise and apply different types of cost and revenue analysis and explain their different roles for supporting operational and strategic managerial decisions - design and prepare budgets and explain their use in planning and control - design and use variances to support feedback, analysis and control Please consult the current EMFSS Programme Regulations for further information on the availability of a course, where it can be placed on your programme's structure, and other important details. - identify and discuss different methods of investment appraisal - discuss various approaches to performance measurement and control in various types of organisations, and devise and evaluate indicators of performance - relate the use of management accounting information to the expanding availability of data and global reach through the use of IT and the internet Essential reading For full details, please refer to the reading list.

-Essential reading

-For full details, please refer to the reading list.

 Bhimani, A. et al. Management and cost accounting.
-(Pearson, 2019) 7th edition [ISBN 9781292232669]
+(Pearson, 2019) 7th edition [ISBN 9781292232669] Assessment This course is assessed by a 3 hours and 15 minutes unseen written examination.